What is the Davis-Bacon Act?

 Who can I contact if I think I did not receive the prevailing wage?

-You can contact the Foundation for Fair Contracting of CT at 860-667-7727; or, the CT DOL Wage and Workplace Standards Division at 860-263-6000.
+If you did not receive the correct rate of pay for work performed on a public prevailing wage project in Connecticut, you can contact the Foundation for Fair Contracting of CT at 860-667-7727; or, the Connecticut Department of Labor’s (CT DOL) Wage and Workplace Standards Division at 860-263-6000.
 The FFC can assist you with reviewing documents and filing a complaint with the DOL, if there is cause.

 How can an employee find out what the prevailing wage rate is for a particular project?